StarKRE22/unity-atomic/README.md

 Reusing of object structure
 ---
-If you need reuse game mechanics between different objects then you can create component for target structure
+**If you need reuse game mechanics between different objects then you can create common component**

+For example you need to reuse heath mechanics between Character and Tower.
+To do this, you can make HealthComponent that will contain health data, damage action, and death event:

 ```csharp
 //Create common health component